nielsbasjes/matrix-doc/content/server-server-api.md

     8448 and a `Host` header containing the `<hostname>`.
 The target server must present a valid certificate for `<hostname>`.

+The specific hostname (either the `<hostname>` or `<delegated_hostname>`) for which the target server must provide a valid certificate depends mainly on the trustworthiness of the route how this hostname has been obtained.
+DNS is insecure (too many domains do not have DNSSEC) so any SRV records pointing to a `<delegated_hostname>` remains untrusted until this system proves via TLS it is truly a delegate for `<hostname>`.

 The TLS certificate provided by the target server must be signed by a known Certificate Authority.
 Servers are ultimately responsible for determining the trusted Certificate Authorities, however are strongly